ShengdingHu/shengdinghu.github.io/_pages/about.md

   - /about.html
 ---

-I am a fourth-year PhD student from [the Department of Computer Science and Technology](http://www.cs.tsinghua.edu.cn/), Tsinghua University.
+I am a final-year PhD student from [the Department of Computer Science and Technology](http://www.cs.tsinghua.edu.cn/), Tsinghua University.
 I am fortunately supervised by Professor [Maosong Sun](https://www.cs.tsinghua.edu.cn/csen/info/1180/4033.htm) and  [Zhiyuan Liu](http://nlp.csai.tsinghua.edu.cn/~lzy/).
 In the summer of 2019, I visited [MILA](https://mila.quebec/en/) and conducted research under [Professor Jian Tang](https://jian-tang.com).

 My current passion revolves around building **SCALABLE** solutions to AGI, which means the solutions will bring improvement simply with more resources on computation and data.
 This include: